SSpzcee/Asunder-PHB/phb/md/Taijutsu.md

 Tags: Trapping 10, Submission 12, 2 Arms

 Effects:
 Your opponent gains immobility 6 and you gain half as much.
 Every 10 IC you maintain this technique your opponent reduces their control by 5.
+This may allow you to increase your control to double its normal maximum until this jutsu ends.

 ### **Mae Hadaka Jime: Guillotine Choke**